Lucky-Lodhi2004/Coffy/README.md

 **Coffy** is a lightweight embedded database engine for Python, designed for local-first apps, scripts, and tools.
 It includes:

 - `coffy.nosql`: A simple JSON-backed NoSQL engine with a fluent, chainable query interface
-- `coffy.sql`: A minimal wrapper over SQLite for executing raw SQL with clean tabular results
+- `coffy.sql`: A wrapper over SQLite for executing raw SQL with clean tabular results
-- `coffy.graph`: An in-memory graph engine built on `networkx` with advanced filtering and logic-based querying
+- `coffy.graph`: An graph engine built on `networkx` with advanced filtering and logic-based querying

 No dependencies (except `networkx`).
 No boilerplate.
 Just data.